A major step forward: WFSA declares Essential Emergency and Critical Care a patient right

 WFSA is now calling on governments, health systems, and professional bodies to support universal implementation of EECC so that no patient is denied life-saving care because of gaps in training, organisation, or resources.

-Progress in global health often happens when ideas move from research, to practice, to policy.
-EECC is now clearly moving into that third phase.
+Progress in global health happens when ideas move from research, to practice, to policy.
+EECC is now clearly entering that policy phase.

-Because ultimately, EECC is not just a technical package of interventions.
-It is a commitment to a simple principle: that no one should die because basic life-saving care was not available.
+Because ultimately, EECC is not just a package of clinical interventions.
+It is a commitment to a simple principle: no one should die because basic life-saving care was not available.